Breaking enjoys its Olympic moment — but for how long? – DW – 08/10/2024

 For them, "the main goal is to get to know each other and hang out," Lindner added.

-That being said, she is confident that if handled correctly, both camps — cultural and competitive — can flourish with the sport's new standing.
+That being said, she's confident that if handled correctly, both camps — cultural and competitive — can flourish with the sport's new standing.

-"The Olympics has had a huge positive effect on the dancers," Lindner said.
+"The Olympics has had a huge positive effect on the dancers," said Lindner.
 "Breaking is being respected as a profession and as a sport, and not just something that bad kids do.

 "It pushes the barriers beyond everything.
 We have so many kids starting to break.
 It's wonderful.
 We want many people to experience this art form."

-The World DanceSport Federation, which runs breaking globally, previously said it was "profoundly disappointed" that the sport wasn't on the Los Angeles program, but that it was "still very much in the running" to be included at the Brisbane Olympics in 2032.
+The World DanceSport Federation, which ran the event at the Olympics, previously said it was "profoundly disappointed" that the sport wasn't on the Los Angeles program, but that it was "still very much in the running" to be included at the Brisbane Olympics in 2032.

 For now, those here in Paris are simply trying to enjoy the moment and the experience that comes with it.

-"I'm honestly not disappointed it's not going to be in LA," Montalvo said.
+"I'm honestly not disappointed it's not going to be in LA," said Montalvo.
 "We never expected this, this was never our goal.
 I just love breaking.
 At least we're here."

 Edited by: Sean Sinico